0/SpanishAcquisition/docs/user/pulse_programs.rst

    p1:f1

 is the entirety of valid pulse program, but **p1.length** is treated as an external parameter and must be known in order to generate the waveform for output **f1**.

+It it possible to fill these values in dynamically as part of a sweep, given that the parameters are assigned resource labels.

 .. seealso:: :ref:`pulse_program_configuration`